How Does Pagely Handle WordPress Core & Plugin Updates?

 Last Updated -

 Pagely performs automatic updates of WordPress core and plugins.
-Our system is uniquely designed to keep thousands of WordPress sites updated, secure, and running smooth like butter.
-Our upgrade process happens in the background and is a non-event.
+Our system is uniquely designed to keep thousands of WordPress sites updated, secure, and running smoothly.
+Our upgrade process happens in the background without any user intervention or downtime.
 Core files are updated as new releases come out (see below) and plugins are updated daily.

-The WP core will be upgraded to maintain security throughout the service.
-In the event the WP core files we manage are overwritten, we'll revert that and perform any upgrades as needed.
+The WordPress core will be upgraded to maintain security throughout the service.
+In the event the WordPress core files we manage are overwritten, we'll revert that and perform any upgrades as needed.

-If you wish to modify/manage the WP core files/directories, that won't be possible on our platform.
+If you wish to modify/manage the WordPress core files/directories, that won't be possible on our platform.

 We do not push major WordPress releases immediately.
 Major releases are typically feature enhancements whereas minor releases are security and bug related.